-Ian is a User Experience (UX) and Interaction Designer (IxD) in Seattle, WA.
-With a combination of technical and design experience, that pushes both to their fullest potential.
+Ian is a User Experience (UX) and Interaction Designer (IxD) in Seattle, WA, with a combination of technical and design experience that pushes both to their fullest potential.
 He is available for freelance work!

-Over 20 years of Photoshop love, and almost the same with Final Cut Pro 7 and now X. Unity and Unreal game engines, Adobe Creative Cloud, Adobe Experience Design, Adobe Lightroom, Adobe Flash, Axure, UXPin, Invision, Sketch, Principle, Figma, Balsamiq, OmniGraffle, SquareSpace, After Effects, Adobe Premiere, Apple Motion, Apple Logic, Ableton Live, 3DS Max, AutoDesSys FormZ, Fusion 360, Blender, HTML, CSS, Arduino, Max/MSP/Jitter, Troikatronix Isadora, Autopano Pro, PTGui, Hugin, Inkscape, and also Microsoft Office, and Windows and Mac OS X.
+Over 20 years of Photoshop love, and almost the same with Final Cut Pro 7 and now X. Unity and Unreal game engines, Adobe Creative Cloud, Adobe Experience Design, Adobe Lightroom, Adobe Flash, Axure, UXPin, Invision, Sketch, Principle, Figma, Balsamiq, OmniGraffle, SquareSpace, Adobe After Effects, Adobe Premiere, Apple Motion, Apple Logic, Ableton Live, 3ds Max, AutoDesSys FormZ, Fusion 360, Blender, HTML, CSS, Arduino, Max/MSP/Jitter, Troikatronix Isadora, Autopano Pro, PTGui, Hugin, Inkscape, and also Microsoft Office, and Windows and Mac OS X.

 Ian is currently focusing on ways that UX Design, physical design and Architecture can inform virtual reality and exploring the types of experiences and interactions that will become possible with this and other emerging technologies.
 Of particular interest is the potential for prototyping reality using VR tools, and the creation of those tools.